radioactivedecay/radioactivedecay/docs/source/plotting.rst

 .. image:: images/Rn-222_decay_3.png
   :width: 450

-By default radionuclides are plotted according to those highest in the decay chains downwards.
-If you wish to display radionuclides in alphabetical order, use the ``order`` parameter:
+By default nuclides are plotted according to those highest in the decay chains downwards.
+If you wish to display nuclides in alphabetical order, use the ``order`` parameter:

 .. code-block:: python3